mozilla/node-hubble/README.md

 ## Configuration

-The server is configured by changing the settings in `config/default.json`.
+The server is configured by setting environment variables.
 These settings include:

-  - `server` settings for the server
-    - `bindIP` the IP or hostname to use for the server (e.g., localhost).
-    - `bindPort` the Port number to use for the server (e.g., 8888).
-If using a port number lower than 1024, the server will have to be run as root.
+- `PORT` - The Port number to use for the server.
+Defaults to `8888`.

 ## How to use
 ```